Jaswant Singh II

 Jaswant Singh II, GCSI, (6 June 1838 – 11 October 1895) was Maharaja of Jodhpur from 4 February 1873 – 11 October 1895.

 Birth

 He was born in 1838 at Ahmadnagar in Gujarat and was eldest son of Takht Singh and his consort, Maharani Gulab Kanwar, daughter of Maharaja Sheo Singh of Sirohi.
-He ruled during the time of Aurangzeb.

 Marriage

 He had eight wives, of which the first was the daughter of the Jam Sahib of Nawanagar, Rajba Kanwar.
 Puariji Bijay Kanwar was his chief consort and mother of Maharaja Sardar Singh.

+He also kept concubines, including his favorite Nanhi Jaan, a Muslim court dancer.